How to use Almost all / Most / Almost

 A quick grammar lesson here.
 Let’s take a look at some common grammar mistakes using the word most / almost / almost all.
-Remember that the IELTS examiners mark you on your grammar in the speaking and writing section.
+Remember that the IELTS examiners mark you on the range and accuracy of your grammar in the speaking and writing section.

-Correct: ‘Almost all the people in my office are from London’
+Correct: ‘Almost all the people in my office are from England’

-In the correct example above it is also possible to say ‘Most of the people in my office are from London.’
+In the correct example above it is also possible to say ‘Most of the people in my office are from England.’
 There is no difference in meaning.

 In the correct example below, putting ‘of’ before ‘British people’ is not possible.